 French Christmas market

-Sprawled across the city’s six different squares, the Metz Market truly has something for every type of festive fanatic.
-Take in the various stalls around sunset at one of the best Christmas markets in France, exploring their handcrafted gifts and holiday treats, and you’ll also get to see an enchanting trail of lanterns come to life starting at County Hall.
+Sprawled across Metz’s six different squares, this market has something for every type of festive fanatic.
+Take in the various stalls around sunset, and explore handcrafted gifts and holiday treats, while watching the enchanting lantern trail come to life at County Hall.

-Metz is located in the Lorraine region in the north of the country and is best known for its Gothic cathedral, which you’ll see lit up for the occasion when you visit the market.
-There are actually several different Christmas markets in Metz that are gathered around the cathedral, creating a ring of different stalls and places to sit where you can slowly work your way around when you visit.
+Metz is located in the Lorraine region in the north of the country and is best known for its Gothic cathedral, which you’ll see lit up for the occasion.
+There are actually several different Christmas markets in Metz that are gathered around the cathedral, creating a ring of different stalls and places to sit where you can slowly work your way around.

-As one of the most popular Christmas markets in France, you can expect the atmosphere to be busy and cheerful when you visit Metz.
-Highlights include the lantern trail at Boufflers Square where various illuminations create a route you can follow, and the impressively tall Ferris wheel that will give you views of the entire market from above.
+As one of the most popular Christmas markets in France, expect a busy and cheerful atmosphere.
+Highlights include the lantern trail at Boufflers Square where various illuminations create a route you can follow, and the Ferris wheel that offers sweeping views from above.

 Tuileries Christmas Market